LoicKonan/3013-Algorithms-Konan/Assignments/P02/README.md

 #### Description

-This project is about loading a **singly linked list** with dictionary words, then timing how long it takes to look them up.
+This project is about loading a **singly linked list** with Animals names, Then perform "autosuggestions" when a user types characters at the console, the console will display the time it took to look them up.
+Suggestions will start after ***1 character*** is typed, however only the top ***10 suggestions*** will be printed along with the total number of matching words.
+Matching suggestions will ONLY be words that match the substring starting from ***position zero***.
+As typing, the time it takes to find suggestions will be displayed in ***seconds***.
 We are doing this with the knowledge that this is slow, and we plan on applying our "lookup" code to other backend data structures with better performance.

+- **Example:** cat would match cat, caterpillar, and cattle.
+But NOT wildcat.

 ### Files